aboutsummaryrefslogtreecommitdiffstats

 the environment.

-After loading .makeenv and adding populating the environment,
+After loading .makeenv and populating the environment,

-makeenv will inspect it's environment, makeenv itself is
+makeenv will inspect its environment. makeenv itself is

-affected by the environment variables, which also are make(1)
+affected by the environment variables, which are also make(1)

 for a project, it can be specified in the .makeenv file.